Standardized Effect Size

 Example

-Example 1: National norms for a school mathematics proficiency exam are distributed N(80,20).
+Example 1: National norms for a school mathematics proficiency exam are normally distributed with a mean of 80 and standard deviation of 20.
 A random sample of 60 students from New York City is taken showing a mean proficiency score of 75 (as in Example 1 of Single Sample Hypothesis Testing).
 Find the effect size for the sample mean.

 Per Definition 1,